opentext-idol/idol-oem-tutorials/tutorials/apis/keyview_filter/programming_c.md

 ### Filtering hidden information

-KeyView provides a number of options that control which text is output, and how that text is converted or displayed.
+KeyView provides a number of options that control what text is output, and how that text is converted or displayed.
 One common requirement of KeyView is that it displays as much text as possible, including text that is not normally visible in the document, such as hidden cells or slides, or ancillary text like comments or notes.
 These can be displayed by enabling the hidden text option, using [fpFilterConfig()](https://www.microfocus.com/documentation/idol/IDOL_12_12/KeyviewFilterSDK_12.12_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpFilterConfig.htm).

 ```c
 if(!filter.fpFilterConfig(context, KVFLT_SHOWHIDDENTEXT, TRUE, NULL))